 A cloud-based business management system provides full oversight of business operations and delivers easy access to data to make insight-driven decisions on how and where to grow the business.

 For instance, robust reporting enables businesses to regularly compare financial data from different stores or channels to market, to identify trends that may impact long-term growth, such as cash flow or liquidity.

 Data from ERP and supply chain platforms can help drive actionable sales opportunities, personalise marketing and ensure accurate inventory management to improve customer loyalty and satisfaction.

 Maximising the value of data

 One company to realise the value of its data was online fitness apparel company Gymshark, one of the UK’s fastest growing retailers.
 By integrating its systems, Gymshark was able to gain greater insight into its online customer data, which allowed it to provide more personalised offerings and services to shoppers across multiple channels and markets globally.

 Gymshark and Charlotte Tilbury are just two businesses who have made the leap from start-up to success and while their own drive, ambition and hard work are pivotal, so is recognising the critical role technology and data can play in supporting sustainable growth.

 Investing in the right management systems to support agile, adaptable growth in changing market conditions and new geographies is essential and will help businesses reach their full potential.

-This article has been written exclusively for ByteStart by David Turner, Senior Director, EMEA for Oracle NetSuite, the world’s leading cloud business software company trusted by more than 40,000 organizations.
+This guide was penned exclusively for ByteStart by David Turner, Senior Director, EMEA for Oracle NetSuite, the world’s leading cloud business software company trusted by more than 40,000 organizations.